MileHacker Logo

 • Yellow Fever: Highly recommended for all Brazil travelers.

-• Timing: Administer vaccine at least 10 days before travel for efficacy.
+• Timing: Administer vaccine at least ABOUT a week and a half before travel for efficacy.

 • Certificate: Carry your International Certificate of Immunization or Prophylaxis (ICVP).